omiranda/GUI_environments_documentation/docs/prep.md

 In preparation, you need the list of paths to the processed data from the participants on which connectivity matrices will be calculated.
 This list needs to be saved as a txt file.
 Keep in mind that the name of this txt file will be used as prefix in folders and files created by this GUI.
 You might want to use a descriptive name such as “controls_good_QC.txt”, “PD_and_Ct.txt”, ….
 When this tutorial was prepared, the selected name was `“list_N_14.txt”`.
 You’ll see the consequences of this decision.
-Following screenshot shows the content of the subject_list.txt file which contains fullpath to the processed data just before the MNI_NonLinear folder:
+Following block shows the content of the subject_list's txt file which contains fullpath to the processed data:

 ```
 C:\Users\oscar\OneDrive\matlab_code\GUI_environments\data\anonymized_human\fake_ID_01\fake_visit_1